Ricci curvature and minimal hypersurfaces with large Betti numbers: Introduction

 We note that the radius $r$ of the circle factor in the initial manifold $M\times S^1$ can be chosen arbitrarily small.
 As a consequence, since varying $r$ only affects the hypersurface in the region where the surgeries are performed, its area has a uniform positive lower bound for all $r$.
 The same holds for the diameter of the ambient manifold, while the volume of the ambient manifold converges to $0$ as $r\to 0$.

+Following Chodosh-Li-Stryker in \cite[Remark B.3]{ChodoshStrykerLi}, the deformation theorem in Proposition \ref{P:deformation} can also be used to prove the following:

+\begin{maintheorem} There exists a closed Riemannian $4$-manifold $(X^4, g)$ with $\Ric > 0$ that admits a complete, two-sided, stable minimal hypersurface immersed in it. \end{maintheorem}

 In view of Corollary \ref{maincor}, the following question arises naturally: \begin{question} Let $N$ be closed, oriented $3$-manifold that admits a Riemannian metric of positive scalar curvature.
 Can $N$ be realised as a minimal hypersurface of index one within a closed Riemannian 4-manifold of positive Ricci curvature? \end{question} By the work of R. Schoen and S.-T. Yau \cite{ScYa79} and G. Perelman \cite{perelman2002entropy,perelman2003finite,perelman2003ricci}, see also \cite{Ma12}, a closed, oriented $3$-manifold $N$ admits a Riemannian metric of positive scalar curvature if and only if it is the connected sum of finitely many spherical space forms and copies of $S^1\times S^2$.
-Besides the examples in Corollary~\ref{maincor}, to the best of our knowledge, the only additional examples are given by spherical space forms. { This follows from \cite{zhou2024}, where the author constructs complete Riemannian manifolds with nonnegative Ricci curvature which are isometric to a cone over $S^3/\Gamma$ outside a compact set for any spherical space form $S^3/\Gamma$, combined with a standard doubling and smoothing argument based on Perelman's gluing lemma from \cite{Perelmanbetti}.}
+Besides the topologies arising from the application Corollary~\ref{maincor}, one can also realise spherical space forms as index one minimal hypersurfaces within closed 4-manifolds of positive Ricci curvature. { This follows from \cite{zhou2024}, where the author constructs complete Riemannian manifolds with nonnegative Ricci curvature which are isometric to a cone over $S^3/\Gamma$ outside a compact set for any spherical space form $S^3/\Gamma$, combined with a standard doubling and smoothing argument based on Perelman's gluing lemma from \cite{Perelmanbetti}.}

 This paper is organised as follows: In Section \ref{S:prel} we establish a deformation result to obtain hypersurfaces of index one.
 In Section \ref{S:proof} we then recall the construction of Sha--Yang and use the deformation result to prove Theorem \ref{mainthm}.
+Finally, in Appendix \ref{appendix}, we detail the proof of the equivariant deformation result for Ricci curvature, which is used implicitly in the main argument.
+Although the non-equivariant version goes back to Ehrlich, the extension to group actions involves a subtle averaging issue that had not been fully addressed in the literature.

-\begin{ack} The second named author would like to thank the Faculty of Mathematics of the University of Vienna for its hospitality while parts of this work were carried out. \end{ack}
+\begin{ack} The authors thank the referee for helpful comments and suggestions.
+The second named author would like to thank the Faculty of Mathematics of the University of Vienna for its hospitality while parts of this work were carried out. \end{ack}